The Things They Carried Literature and Writing Quotes

 O'Brien uses stories to bring the dead back to life.
 Everyone he's written about—Kiowa, Linda, Curt Lemon, Norman Bowker, the young man on the trail—all of them come back to life while he tells the story.
 Not only that, they will live forever on the page.

 To listen to the story, especially as Rat told it, you'd never know that Curt Lemon was dead.
 He was still out there… But he was dead.
 (The Lives of the Dead.95)

 Stories don't just bring people back to life as a way of preserving their memory.
-The act of Rat telling a story brings Curt Lemon back, if only for a little while.
-Those listening to the story feel like Curt Lemon is alive again, and remember: in this book, what something feels like is more true than the scientific truth of what happened.
+The act of Rat telling a story brings Curt Lemon back, if only for a little while; those listening to the story feel like Curt Lemon is alive again.
+Remember: In this book, what something feels like is more true than the scientific truth of what happened.